ackmanx/spotify-notify/README.md

 For local development, I'll need to keep the secret handy outside of git, maybe read it from a file somewhere and make same env var that heroku uses

 ## Add username, followed artists and new albums count to top
-    * Before doing this, do a mongodb contract change (see `collection-schema.js` for v2 schema)

 # Bugs